tpaschalis/tpaschalis.github.io/_posts/2018-01-21-one-year-later.markdown

 ## Who is this?

 Hey!
-It's still Paschalis, now a *graduate* physicist, that is now working towards an MSc in Computational Physics, loves to build and break stuff, as well as learn about new stuff (nearly) every day! ^^
+It's still Paschalis, now a *graduate* physicist, that is now working towards an MSc in Computational Physics, loves to build and break stuff, as well as learn about something new (nearly) every day! ^^

 Exactly one year ago, I started this blog.
 During this time, it has grown into something that I actually *care* about, a personal space that I enjoy fiddling around with, and that I can be proud of at least one or two things that are hosted here.